-This is Precisely the Right Time to Talk About Guns
+This Is Precisely The Right Time To Talk About Guns

 It is time for Americans to ask ourselves: What kind of country do we want to live in?

-To awaken Monday morning to the worst mass shooting in American history, after so many natural disasters have plagued American citizens these last few weeks, is to ask, how many more of these man-made disasters do we have to endure before something is done to prevent them?
+To awaken Monday morning to the worst mass shooting by a single shooter in American history, after so many natural disasters have plagued American citizens these last few weeks, is to ask, how many more of these man-made disasters do we have to endure before something is done to prevent them?

 But we have asked this question dozens of times before.
-Just because this is the worst such shooting doesn’t mean anything will change, not a single law, not a single Republican Congressional mind, and certainly not a single officer of the NRA.
+Just because this is the worst such shooting doesn’t mean anything will change ― not a single law, not a single Republican Congressional mind and certainly not a single officer of the NRA.
 It is a mindset so ingrained to those who believe guns are beyond our control.

 Let’s face it: The NRA is an organization that aids and abets terrorists.
-And yes, these shootings are acts of terror, by domestic terrorists.
-Stephen Paddock was not a “lone wolf;” he was a terrorist.
+And yes, these shootings are acts of terror by domestic terrorists.
+Stephen Paddock was not a “lone wolf”; he was a terrorist.

 Your prayers, American lawmakers, are empty and cliché.
 God does not protect Americans from the carnage unleashed by automatic rifles aimed at innocent civilians.
 Neither do travel bans on Muslim countries.
 Most of these shooters are white males.
 They are not Muslims; they are not foreigners.
-They are angry/insane/racist/fill-in-the-blank Americans with access to the most lethal weapons available.
+They are angry/insane/fill-in-the-blank Americans with access to the most lethal weapons available.

 In Nevada it is lawful to possess a machine gun.
-Whether or not white terrorist Stephen Paddock had purchased his weapons legally, they are readily available.
+Whether or not shooter Stephen Paddock had purchased his weapons legally, they are readily available.

 Why does any American require an automatic assault rifle?
 There is no room for debate about this.
 There is only one answer.
 There is no sane reason for any private American citizen to own an automatic assault rifle.